ChesterLen/Python-Advanced/Python Advanced - Exam Exercises/Exam - 03/README.txt

     Examples:

-    Input: print(add_songs(                                      Output: - Bohemian Rhapsod
-               ("Bohemian Rhapsody", []),                                - Just in Time ("Just in Time",                                          Just in time, I found you just in time ["Just in time, I found you just in time",                Before you came, my time was running low "Before you came, my time was running low",               I was lost, the losing dice were tossed "I was lost, the losing dice were tossed",                My bridges all were crossed, nowhere to go "My bridges all were crossed, nowhere to go"]) ))
+    Test code: print(add_songs(                                      Output: - Bohemian Rhapsod ("Bohemian Rhapsody", []),                                - Just in Time ("Just in Time",                                          Just in time, I found you just in time ["Just in time, I found you just in time",                Before you came, my time was running low "Before you came, my time was running low",               I was lost, the losing dice were tossed "I was lost, the losing dice were tossed",                My bridges all were crossed, nowhere to go "My bridges all were crossed, nowhere to go"]) ))

-    Input: print(add_songs(                                       Output: - Beat It
-               ("Beat It", []),                                           Just beat it (beat it), beat it (beat it) ("Beat It",                                                No one wants to be defeated ["Just beat it (beat it), beat it (beat it)",              Showin' how funky and strong is your fight "No one wants to be defeated"]),                           It doesn't matter who's wrong or right ("Beat It", []),
+    Test code: print(add_songs(                                       Output: - Beat It ("Beat It", []),                                           Just beat it (beat it), beat it (beat it) ("Beat It",                                                No one wants to be defeated ["Just beat it (beat it), beat it (beat it)",              Showin' how funky and strong is your fight "No one wants to be defeated"]),                           It doesn't matter who's wrong or right ("Beat It", []),
                    ("Beat It",
                    ["Showin' how funky and strong is your fight", "It doesn't matter who's wrong or right"]), ))

-    Input: print(add_songs(                                        Output: - Love of my life ("Love of my life",                                         Love of my life, you've hurt me ["Love of my life, you've hurt me",                         You've broken my heart, and now you leave me "You've broken my heart, and now you leave me",             Love of my life, can't you see?
+    Test code: print(add_songs(                                        Output: - Love of my life ("Love of my life",                                         Love of my life, you've hurt me ["Love of my life, you've hurt me",                         You've broken my heart, and now you leave me "You've broken my heart, and now you leave me",             Love of my life, can't you see?
                    "Love of my life, can't you see?",                          Bring it back, bring it back "Bring it back, bring it back"]),                           Don't take it away from me ("Beat It", []),                                            Because you don't know ("Love of my life",                                         What it means to me ["Don't take it away from me",                              - Beat It "Because you don't know",                                   - Dream On "What it means to me"]),                                    Every time that I look in the mirror ("Dream On",
                    ["Every time that I look in the mirror"]), ))